 Pakistan welcomes formation of unity government in Libya

-ISLAMABAD: Pakistan welcomed on Sunday the endorsement of a unity government in Libya by the brothery state’s Parlimanent.
+ISLAMABAD: Pakistan welcomed on Sunday the endorsement of a unity government in Libya by the brotherly state’s Parliament.

 “Pakistan welcomes the endorsement by the Libyan Parliament to the Cabinet proposed by the Prime Minister-designate of the brotherly State of Libya and the successful formation of the Government of National Unity,” Foreign Office spokesperson Zahid Hafiz Chaudhri said in a statement.